bcCOVID-19group/bcCOVID-19group-site/content/post/rapid-antigen-tests/index.md

 summary: |
   With increasing demand for COVID testing, people throughout the province, as well as many Health Authorities, are increasingly turning to rapid antigen tests (RATs).
-  Here, [Dr. Paul Tupper](/authors/pft3/) of the BC COVID-19 Modelling team describes the numbers behind the tests and how to interpret the results of a [RAT](/post/rapid-antigen-tests/COVID19group-RapidAntigenTests.pdf).
+  In these slides, [Dr. Paul Tupper](/authors/pft3/) of the BC COVID-19 Modelling team describes the numbers behind the tests and how to interpret the results of a [RAT](/post/rapid-antigen-tests/COVID19group-RapidAntigenTests.pdf), along with an accompanying video explainer by [Dr. Eric Cytrynbaum](/authors/cytryn/).
 url_slides: "COVID19group-RapidAntigenTests.pdf"

 # Featured image